 In the 3rd stage of the selection process, the Admissions Committee will conduct a holistic review of the candidates' application package that includes all submitted documents and the evaluation of the interview team.
-Candidates will be designated to either the Accept or Wait-list Pool following a majority vote by the Admissions Committee.
-Applicants in the Accept Pool will be recommended to the Dean and the Associate Dean of Student Services and Admissions for admission to a matriculating class that is compatible with the mission of the LMU-CVM, and representative of the diversity of people in the region, and diversity of interest in veterinary careers.
-Candidates offered admission must respond with a signed letter of commitment and a non-refundable deposit by April 15th in order to accept the offer and retain their seat in the class.
-Candidates in the Wait-list Pool that are not offered admission will be informed that they are on a waiting list, and may be accepted if position(s) become available.
-Requests for deferred admission to the DVM program will be considered on a case-by case basis.
+Candidates will be designated as Accepted, Waitlisted, or Denied following a majority vote by the Admissions Committee.
+Applicants who have been accepted will be recommended to the Dean and the Associate Dean of Student Services and Admissions for admission to a matriculating class that is compatible with the mission of the LMU-CVM, and representative of the diversity of people in the region, and diversity of interest in veterinary careers.
+Candidates offered admission must respond with a non-refundable deposit by April 15th in order to accept the offer and retain their seat in the class.
+Individuals accepted after April 15th will have 48 hours to matriculate into the class.
+Candidates placed on the Waitlist will be informed that they are on a waiting list, and may be accepted if position(s) become available.
+Requests for deferred admission to the DVM program will be considered on a case-by case basis from matriculated students.
 A written request for deferral must be received by the LMU-CVM Admissions Office at least 30 days prior to the beginning of the semester of accepted enrollment.
-Applicants who are not accepted may contact the LMU-CVM Admissions Office beginning in May for individual counseling on steps they may take to strengthen their applications should they decide to reapply at the next admissions cycle.